hany170/SaaS-Website-Builder-task/README.md

 4. Setting Up the Database

    - If you're using a MySQL database:
+     - Create a connection for the project and name it plura.
      - Use your MySQL root password (the main password you set up for MySQL).
      - Replace the word YourPassword in the following lines with your MySQL password:
        DATABASE_URL=mysql://root:YourPassword@localhost:3306/plura